The Colour of My Love: Content

 The Colour of My Love was released with fourteen songs in the United States and fifteen tracks, including "Just Walk Away", elsewhere.
 The album was produced mainly by David Foster, Ric Wake, Guy Roche, Walter Afanasieff and Christopher Neil.
 Diane Warren wrote four songs for The Colour of My Love, including: "Next Plane Out", "Real Emotion", "No Living Without Loving You" and "Lovin' Proof".
-The album features duet with Clive Griffin on "When I Fall in Love", taken from the Sleepless in Seattle soundtrack and a cover version of Jennifer Rush's 1985 track, "The Power of Love".
+The album features a duet with Clive Griffin on "When I Fall in Love", taken from the Sleepless in Seattle soundtrack and a cover version of Jennifer Rush's 1984 track, "The Power of Love".
 In October 1995, The Colour of My Love was re-released in Japan, including new song, "To Love You More", written and produced by David Foster.

 Singles

 After "When I Fall in Love", which originally appeared on the Sleepless in Seattle soundtrack, "The Power of Love" was issued as the first proper single from The Colour of My Love.
 The song was very successful, reaching number one in the United States, Canada and Australia, and peaking inside top ten in various countries, including the United Kingdom and France.
-"The Power of Love" has sold over 1.1 million copies in the United States and was certified Platinum in 1994.
+"The Power of Love" has sold over 1.1 million copies in the United States and was certified platinum in 1994.
 The next song, "Misled", became a top ten single in Canada and also reached number one on the Hot Dance Club Songs in the United States.
 Another success came with the release of "Think Twice", a single which topped the charts in the United Kingdom, Ireland, Belgium, Denmark, Norway, Sweden and the Netherlands, and reached top ten in Australia, Spain and Switzerland.
-"Think Twice" has sold over 1.3 million copies in the United Kingdom and was certified Platinum in 1995 (eligible for two-times Platinum).
-The next single, "Only One Road" peaked inside top ten in the United Kingdom, Spain and Ireland.
+"Think Twice" has sold over 1.3 million copies in the United Kingdom and was certified platinum in 1995 (eligible for two-times platinum).
+The next single, "Only One Road" peaked inside the top ten in the United Kingdom, Spain and Ireland.
 In 1995, "Next Plane Out" was released in Australia and "Just Walk Away" was issued as a promotional single in Spain.
 In October 1995, The Colour of My Love was re-released in Japan, including new song, "To Love You More", which was released as a single at the same time.
 "To Love You More" reached number one on the Oricon Singles Chart and has sold 1.5 million copies in Japan.
 It was certified Million by the RIAJ.